dell/terraform-provider-powerscale/docs/resources/nfs_export.md

 - `directory_transfer_size` (Number) Specifies the preferred size for directory read operations.
 This value is used to advise the client of optimal settings for the server, but is not enforced.
 - `encoding` (String) Specifies the default character set encoding of the clients connecting to the export, unless otherwise specified.
 - `force` (Boolean) If true, the export will be created even if it conflicts with another export.
-- `id` (Number) Specifies the system-assigned ID for the export.
-This ID is returned when an export is created through the POST method.
 - `ignore_bad_auth` (Boolean) Ignore invalid users.
 - `ignore_bad_paths` (Boolean) Ignore nonexistent or otherwise bad paths.
 - `ignore_conflicts` (Boolean) Ignore conflicts with existing exports.